-ACER Registration Code within the REMIT Regulation compliance system means a numerical (alphanumeric, 12 values, example: 1234567890ab) wholesale energy market participant unique identifier assigned by the European Agency for the Cooperation of Energy Regulators (ACER) during the market participant registration process with the EU Member State National Energy Regulator (NRA).
+ACER Registration Code within the REMIT Regulation compliance system is a numerical (alphanumeric, 12 values, example: 1234567890ab) wholesale energy market participant unique identifier assigned by the European Agency for the Cooperation of Energy Regulators (ACER) during the market participant registration process with the EU Member State National Energy Regulator (NRA).

 ACER Registration Code is used for REMIT transactions and orders reporting purposes.
 It is also necessary in the process of the application for the EIC Code (The Energy Identification Coding Scheme (EIC) Reference Manual, ENTSO-E, 2016.02.15, p.
 10).
 Considering the variety of identifiers used, like for example: